-Fin rot most commonly associated to be a disease, however, in reality, it is more of a symptom showing poor signs of various things relating to the water quality.
-Fin rot is a bacterial infection that only will affect the fins of the fish it infects, creating a rotting effect when visible.
+Fin rot is most commonly noted to be related to fin nipping by other fish, however, it is a bacterial infection showing poor water quality.
+If the coloration of the fin rot is appearing to be white with the fin rotting more evenly than randomly, then it is actually related to the fungal infection compared to the bacterial infection.
 Although this is a problem that is seen more when fish are housed outside of their natural environment, it can be and is seen within wild populations of fish in their natural waters.

-Water parameters can be another cause for fin rot to start to develop on various fish.
-If the water parameters are high in toxins (ammonia, nitrites, and/or nitrates) and water changes are not done to remove such toxins, the fish can get infected with this bacteria and start to develop fin rot.
-Although this is less common, making sure to always remove any decaying matter such as excess food, dead plant matter, dead fish or invertebrates, and most importantly having control over the nitrogen cycle will make sure that the water parameters never get out of control.
+Water parameters can be another cause for fin rot to start to develop in various fish.
+If the water parameters are high in toxins (ammonia, nitrites, and/or nitrates) and water changes are not done to remove such toxins, the fish can get infected with these bacteria and start to develop fin rot.
+Although this is less common, making sure to always remove any decaying matter such as excess food, dead plant matter, dead fish, or invertebrates, and most importantly having control over the nitrogen cycle will make sure that the water parameters never get out of control.